-HEAVY
+VD HEAVY

-A heavy hitter in the literal sense, punishing the drums with relentless weight and energy behind each hit - the basis for all sorts of rock, indie and grunge styles.
-Heavy drums, lots of punch and presence in the mixes.
+A heavy hitter in the literal sense, punishing the drums with relentless weight and energy behind each hit - the basis for all sorts of 80s rock, indie and grunge styles.

-SOLID
+VD SOLID

 A gold-standard session drummer - comfortable playing all popular styles and moods with ease and reliability.
 Rock, Pop, Ballads - anything that needs a modern, polished drum sound and mix.